jritenour/azure-migration/README.md

+## Update 3/8/17

+As I started setting this up from scratch in a new environment, I realized I forgot to document the steps required for setting up the host where the powershell cmdlets will be installed & ran.
+That has been added.
+It also served as an opportunity to validate everything runs in CF 4.2, which was released in January.

 ## Update 2/16

 In order to fix an issue occuring with CloudForms 4.2, I have updated the ruby scripts under azure-migration/JMR/Azure/Orchestration.class/ to pass long the subscription_id value gathered from the Azure provider.
 I have not tested further in CF 4.2, so I'm not sure if everything works beyond basic authentication.